bigdawgbank/ie-bank/docs/CloudArchitect.md

   - Provides role-based pages for team collaboration and documentation.
 - **GitHub Actions**:
   - Automates CI/CD pipelines for application and infrastructure.
-  - Includes workflows for building, testing, and deploying to Azure environments.
+  - Includes workflows for building, testing, and deploying to Azure environments(Dev, UAT and PROD).
 - **Integration with Azure**:
   - Deploys infrastructure using Bicep templates.
   - Pushes Docker images to Azure Container Registry through Github actions.